shredEngineer/MagnetiCalc/README.md

 * Provide a means to emulate permanent magnets.

 **API**
-* Add an easy-to-use API for importing and exporting data to and from custom Python scripts.
+* Increase the level of abstraction and add more functionality.

 **Usability**
-* Add more example files inside an `Examples` folder.
+* Add more example projects to `examples/`.
 * Move variations of each wire preset (e.g. the number of turns) into an individual sub-menu; alternatively, provide a dialog for parametric generation.
 * Add stationary coordinate system and ruler in the bottom left corner.
 * Add support for selective display over a portion of the metric range, enabling a kind of iso-contour display.